phalcon-orphanage/docs/en/reference/models.rst

     $robot = Robots::findFirst(array("type='virtual'", "order" => "name"));
     echo "The first virtual robot name is ", $robot->name, "\n";

-Both "find" and "findFirst" can accept an associative array specifying the find options.The following example shows how it works:
+Both "find" and "findFirst" can accept an associative array specifying the find options.
+The following example shows how it works:

 .. code-block:: php